-- 3.7.1 The main retail areas within District Centres are designated as primary retail frontages as shown on the Proposals Map.
+The main retail areas within District Centres are designated as primary retail frontages as shown on the Proposals Map.
 Only the ground floor level is designated as a primary retail frontage.
 Although predominantly in retail use, primary frontages within District Centres can contain a variety of other uses.
 It is essential that some retail uses within primary frontages are retained to maintain the attractiveness and convenience of District Centres as shopping destinations and to preserve their character and vitality.
-In particular, without a reasonable proportion of class A1 retail units, the pedestrian flow in the daytime could fall below a viable level. - 3.7.2 Some non-A1 uses, such as banks and building societies (A2), restaurants (A3), pubs (A4) and hot food take-aways (A5) may be beneficial to retail areas, either by increasing activity or by providing complementary services.
-However, the character and economic well-being of a centre can be adversely affected by too many, or poorly located, non-A1 uses. - 3.7.3 Policy PP7 allows for the provision of a controlled number of non-A1 uses within primary frontages but prevents any proliferation that would adversely affect the character of District Centres.
-It prevents any use which would be inappropriate by virtue of its impact on the vitality and viability of its surroundings. - 3.7.4 PP7 relates to the ground floor of shop units only.
-The use of upper floors above shops for non-retail uses is encouraged, particularly for residential, provided it is in accordance with relevant LDF polices. - 3.7.5 For criteria (b) the percentage of non-retail uses along a frontage will be calculated along the length of a continuous parade of shop units (without any significant break or corner) as shown on the Proposals Map.
-When granting permission for a non-retail use, the City Council will normally attach a condition requiring a window display and/or views into the interior of the premises to be provided and maintained, where this is practicable. - 3.7.6 The Council may be prepared to depart from the provisions of the policy, and allow a non-A1 use which would normally be unacceptable, if there is clear evidence that the property has been marketed as an A1 retail shop at a realistic price or rental for an appropriate period of time without genuine interest in its purchase and/or occupation, and there would otherwise be the prospect of a long-term vacancy. - 3.7.7 The primary shopping frontages in some District Centres (Orton and Werrington in particular) are likely to change due to regeneration of these with further development.
+In particular, without a reasonable proportion of class A1 retail units, the pedestrian flow in the daytime could fall below a viable level.

+Some non-A1 uses, such as banks and building societies (A2), restaurants (A3), pubs (A4) and hot food take-aways (A5) may be beneficial to retail areas, either by increasing activity or by providing complementary services.
+However, the character and economic well-being of a centre can be adversely affected by too many, or poorly located, non-A1 uses.

+Policy PP6 allows for the provision of a controlled number of non-A1 uses within primary frontages but prevents any proliferation that would adversely affect the character of District Centres.
+It prevents any use which would be inappropriate by virtue of its impact on the vitality and viability of its surroundings.

+PP6 relates to the ground floor of shop units only.
+The use of upper floors above shops for nonretail uses is encouraged, particularly for residential, provided it is in accordance with relevant LDF polices.

+For criteria (b) the percentage of non-retail uses along a frontage will be calculated along the length of a continuous parade of shop units (without any significant break or corner) as shown on the Proposals Map.
+When granting permission for a non-retail use, the City Council will normally attach a condition requiring a window display and/or views into the interior of the premises to be provided and maintained, where this is practicable.

+The primary shopping frontages in some District Centres (Orton and Werrington in particular) are likely to change due to regeneration of these with further development.
 When the regeneration of a District Centre is completed, the primary shopping frontages will then be revised to reflect the new layout.
-Any changes to the primary shopping frontage will be finalised after it has been through the statutory process. - 3.7.8 Please note that any detailed retail policy for the City Centre will be set out in the City Centre Area Action Plan.
+Any changes to the primary shopping frontage will be finalised after it has been through the statutory process.

+Please note that any detailed retail policy for the City Centre will be set out in the City Centre Area Action Plan.

+This policy supports:

 Core Strategy policy: CS 14 - Retail

-Core Strategy objectives: OB4 - Local Services

-OB14 - District Centres
+Core Strategy objectives: OB4 - Local Services OB14 - District Centres

-- 3.7.9 PPS4 (EC3.1c) requires us to define retail frontages in the designated centres and policies setting out which uses will be permitted in such locations.
+PPS4 (EC3.1c) requires us to define retail frontages in the designated centres and policies setting out which uses will be permitted in such locations.
 Primary retail frontages are only defined in the District Centres, which are large enough for a distinction to be made between different categories of frontages.
-The majority of the local centres are too small for such a distinction to be made. - 3.7.10There was strong support (60% of the respondents) for a new policy for non-retail uses in retail frontages (PP27) in response to the Issues and Options consultation.
+The majority of the local centres are too small for such a distinction to be made.

+There was strong support (60% of the respondents) for a new policy for non-retail uses in retail frontages (PP27) in response to the Issues and Options consultation.